Tips for Designing and Laying Out a Restaurant Menu

-One of the most important parts of a restaurant business is its menu.
-A restaurant menu design is a reflection of the restaurant itself.
-A menu is what will lure new customers to try your restaurant.
-Carefull considerations should be paid to the menu descriptions, layouts and colors.
-Your menu should also compliment your restaurant's theme i.e.if you have a casual diner your menu font shouldn't be fancy script.
-Here are some simple steps to help you design an effective menu for your new restaurant.
+One of the most important parts of a restaurant's business is its menu.
+The design is a reflection of the restaurant itself, and is one of the main factors in luring new customers to try your restaurant.
+Careful consideration should be paid to the menu descriptions, layouts, and colors.

-How will my restaurant menu be different from everyone else’s?
+- How will my restaurant menu be different from everyone else’s?
 If you can’t answer this question, stop right here.
-Do not pass go, do not collect $200 dollars.
-You need to decide what will separate your food from the masses.
+You need to decide what will separate your food from your competitors'.
 This is the driving force behind your restaurant menu design, and you want to make sure your own identity is crystal clear.

 - What restaurant menu items are similar to my competitors?
-Not everything on your menu has to be 100% original.
+Not everything on your menu has to be 100 percent original.
 Look at how many places offer a hamburger or cheeseburger as a dinner option.
-You can offer similar items, but you should add something to yours, to make it stand out in a crowd.
+You can offer similar items, but you should add something to make it stand out.
 For example, your restaurant menu may include a hamburger with hand-cut, parmesan-dusted French fries.
 A simple change is all that is needed to set your menu apart.
 Work with your chef to see what cost-effective options you can employ.

 Your menu font and color scheme should reflect your restaurant theme.
-For example, if you are opening a Mexican themed restaurant, vibrant colors such as red, turquoise, purple and green would be good choices for a menu.
+For example, if you are opening a Mexican-themed restaurant, vibrant colors such as red, turquoise, purple, and green would be good choices.
 These same colors would look out of place on the menu of a French bistro or Italian restaurant.
 Ditto for the font.
 A French bistro may have a classic script font or simple plain font, while a sports bar or other casual restaurant might have a less formal or playful font.
 A designer can help here and ideally will work with whoever is designing the interior of your space, ensuring cohesion between the menu and the decor.

-Take a look at a menu from most any restaurant and you will see that it is arranged sequentially: appetizers, soups & salad, main entrees, desserts and beverages.
-It is important to have sections clearly identified, by either bold headings, boxes or borders.
-Highlighting special dishes with a star or other insignia, such as a house favorite or chef’s specialty is one way to draw a customers attention to popular dishes or those with high-profit margins.
+Take a look at a menu from most any restaurant and you will see that it is arranged sequentially: appetizers, soups and salad, main entrees, then desserts and beverages.
+Have sections clearly identified with bold headings, boxes, or borders.
+Highlighting special dishes with a star or other insignia to indicate a house favorite or chef’s specialty is one way to draw a customer's attention to popular dishes or those with high-profit margins.

 Depending on your restaurant menu size, one or two columns makes for an attractive layout.
 Adding more columns runs the risk of looking like the newspaper classifieds.
-Daily specials can be easily changed with a clear menu insert.
-Avoid adding to many pictures or busy backgrounds, that make the menu hard to read.
-Also avoid common computer clipart, which takes away from the professional look of a restaurant menu design.
+For daily specials, you can change them easily with a clear menu insert.
+Pictures of menu items can look great but are considered cliche above a certain price point.

-You menu description should make a guest's mouth water.
-Don’t be afraid to explain what is in a dish, and use ethnic names if they fit, to add a bit of authentic flair to the menu description.
-For example, Chicken Margarita sounds better than Chicken topped with spicy tomatoes.
-You can explain what is in the dish (spicy tomatoes) in the description itself.
+Your menu description should make a guest's mouth water.
+Don’t be afraid to explain what is in a dish.
+Use ethnic names if they fit, in order to add a bit of authentic flair.
+Adding a rare ingredient will have the guest asking what it is, which gives the server an opportunity to describe the dish in more detail—and hopefully selling it.

 Incorporating geography or local history into a menu item name is also a way to make your restaurant menu unique.
-For example, Maine Lobster Roll sounds inviting, whether you eating it in Maine or somewhere else, as does Texas Barbequed Ribs and Georgia Peach Pie.
-Avoid making descriptions too long.
-A sentence or two is fine.
-You want to intrigue the customer.
-If they have more questions, their server should be able to give further information about a dish or recommend a house favorite.
+For example, Maine Lobster Roll sounds inviting, whether you eating it in Maine or somewhere else, as do Texas Barbequed Ribs and Georgia Peach Pie.
+Just be aware of geographic distinctions governed by law, such as in the case of Prosciutto di Parma or Jamon de Iberica.